akeneo/pim-api-docs/content/apps/how-to-retrieve-pim-structure.md

 ]
 ```

-### 2. Store structure
+### 2. Store the PIM structure

-We advise the locales, currencies and root category to be stored in your App.
+We advise storing in your App locales, currencies, and root category.
-- Locales will allow filtering many localisable resource labels, and parsing Product attribute values,
+- Locales will allow filtering many localizable resource labels, and parsing product attribute values,
-- Currencies will be used to parse Product values price attribute type,
+- Currencies will be used to parse product values price attribute type,
 - Root category property will allow retrieving the whole category tree linked to the channel.

 ```php